 Timothy M. Braje

-Dr. Timothy M. Braje is a technical staff member in Lincoln Laboratory’s Secure Resilient Systems and Technology Group.
-Dr. Braje is currently leading a project that uses emerging formal verification techniques with the Coq proof assistant to build provably secure cryptographic protocols.
+Dr. Timothy M. Braje is a technical staff member in Lincoln Laboratory’s Cyber Operations and Analysis Technology Group.
+Braje is currently leading a project that uses emerging formal verification techniques with the Coq proof assistant to build provably secure cryptographic protocols.
 His broader interests range from programming languages to quantum algorithms.
-Dr. Braje believes that computing needs to undergo a paradigm shift in which using formal verification techniques becomes the common practice, driving the industry into creating software that works according to designs.
+Braje believes that computing needs to undergo a paradigm shift in which using formal verification techniques becomes the common practice, driving the industry into creating software that works according to designs.